-In response to the revised details it has been confirmed that :-

-Sparkford Parish Council support the amendments to the above planning application but as per the previous comments that were submitted we request that appropriate drainage conditions are included to prevent any further issues arising and also a condition included to ensure that no on street parking on the High Street is permitted.
+In response to the revised details it has been confirmed that :- prevent any further issues arising and also a condition included to ensure that no on street parking on the High Street is permitted.
 Please could you also ensure that commercial operational hours are restricted to Monday to Friday 7am - 7pm and Saturday 8am - 1pm with no working permitted on Sunday.